Things in monospace

 In closing

 After hopping through the hoops I've gotten to the point where forge works and yet I find myself almost never using it.
-It's a combination of habit and the limited capabilities of forge.
+I did manage to learn a thing or two about the inner workings of magit as well as discovering that defadvice is my friend.